 How Much Does it Cost to Maintain a Forklift?

-That said, a rule of thumb is that maintenance costs can range from $0.48 to $1.67 per operating hour, and up from there.
+That said, a rule of thumb is that maintenance costs can range from $0.48 to $1.67 per operating hour and up from there.

-How to Calculate Your Own Forklift Maintenance Costs
+How to Calculate Your Forklift Maintenance Costs

-Note: This file is in Excel-format.
-You'll be prompted to download and save it to your desktop.
+Note: This file is in Excel format.
+You’ll be prompted to download and save it to your desktop.
 Then, simply enter the numbers you collected in the previous step to see your final estimated maintenance costs.

 When Maintenance Costs Too Much

-Ways to Save Money on Maintenance
+Forklift Maintenance Tips to Save Money

 -

-Perform Regular Maintenance
+Perform Preventive Maintenance

 Wash Your Forklifts Regularly